Download

 For example: adding v-select[*], v-dropdown[*] will extend the list of allowed tags with custom v-select and v-dropdown tags with any attributes.

-• Code editor (CodeMirror) - disable or enable an auto-indent and specify the indent size for the CodeMirror HTML source code editor.
+• Code editor (CodeMirror) - disable or enable an auto-indent and set the indent size for the CodeMirror HTML source code editor.

 What are you waiting for?